Step 1: Launch Installation

 Step 4: TimeBase Components

-Along with TimeBase Server Community Edition allows you to install a TimeBase Web Gateway and TimeBase Web Admin.
+Along with TimeBase Server Community Edition allows installing a TimeBase Web Gateway and TimeBase Web Admin.
 Select Web Gateway to install both.

-- Web Admin - TimeBase management Web application.
-See guide for details.
+- Web Admin - Web application for TimeBase administration.
+Refer to Admin Guide for details.

 - Web Gateway - REST/WS client for TimeBase Server.
 See API Reference